Department of Labor Logo United States Department of Labor

 Source: U.S. Bureau of Labor Statistics, National Compensation Survey.

-individual workers in sampled establishments.
-Establishments in the survey are asked to report only individual
+reported for individual workers in sampled establishments.
+Establishments in the survey are asked to

 Ownership Average hourly wage percentiles